istio/istio.io/_docs/tasks/traffic-management/ingress.md

 2. All other annotations are ignored.

-The following are the known limitations of Istio ingress:
+The following are the known limitations of Istio Ingress:

 1. Regular expressions in paths are not supported.
 2. Fault injection at the Ingress is not supported.